SalesLoft/rspec-rcv/README.md

 `exportable_proc`, `compare_with`, `export_with` must implement `.call`.
 For `exportable_proc`, the result will be written to disk and should be a String.
 For `compare_with`, the proc should return true when existing and new are considered equal.
 For `export_with` a hash will be passed in and the result will be a String written to disk.

+`export_with` by default tries to take hash[:data] (a string) and JSON parse it.
+If it isn't successful, that is fine and hash[:data] isn't changed.
+If it is JSON, then the pretty print will work more optimally.

 # What about fields that change everytime I run the specs?